-- 2. The MAAC mandated minimum weather conditions to commence or continue MAAC RPAS operations are: - a. no cloud ceiling (BKN or OVC) estimated at 1000'agl if the site approved altitude is less than 400', or less than 1000' above any higher site approved altitude, and - b. the RPA will be able to remain 500' vertically and 1 sm (statute mile) horizontally clear of any cloud, and - c. an estimated horizontal visibility of 3sm (5km) or more around the flying area, and d. no other obscuring conditions (fog, smoke, haze etc.) which could make spotting full-scale aircraft difficult.
+- 2. The MAAC mandated minimum weather conditions to commence or continue MAAC RPAS operations are: - a. no cloud ceiling (BKN or OVC) estimated at 1000'agl if the site approved altitude is less than 400', or less than 1000' above any higher site approved altitude, and - b. the RPA will be able to remain 500' vertically and 1 sm (statute mile) horizontally clear of any cloud, and - c. an estimated horizontal visibility of 3 sm (5km) or more around the flying area, and - d. no other obscuring conditions (fog, smoke, haze etc.) which could make spotting full-scale aircraft difficult.

-NOTE - RPAS pilots may estimate cloud ceilings and visibility, provided they do so in good faith understanding the purpose of weather limits is to ensure we can see approaching full-scale aircraft.
+NOTE - there is no aviation weather available for Haley Memorial Airfield so RPAS pilots may estimate cloud ceilings and visibility, provided they do so in good faith understanding the purpose of weather limits is to ensure we can see approaching full-scale aircraft.